terracoda/presentation-a11y-oew/README.md

 Files for presentation on March 11, 2014 for Open Education Week.

-Making Web Content Accessibile in 10 Steps or Less.
+Making Web Content Accessible in 10 Steps or Less.